gustavosbarroso/Solaris/README.md

 | Candles (thermal storage tests) |      R$ 12.29 |
 | **Total Cost**                  | **R$ 145.62** |

-The prototype employed a reflective parabolic geometry capable of concentrating incoming solar radiation onto a focal region, increasing the available thermal power.
+The prototype used a reflective parabolic geometry to concentrate solar radiation onto a focal region.

 ---